-In addition to the loan and grant programs offered through the City of Stockton, there are several other loan programs available to businesses interested in locating within the city.
-These programs include:
+In addition to the loan and grant programs offered through the City of Stockton, other loan programs are available to businesses interested in locating within the city.

 The Tracy/San Joaquin County Certified Development Corporation (CDC) is the authorized provider of SBA 504 financing in San Joaquin County.
 The CDC will waive the deposit requirement for Enterprise Zone businesses.
-With a 504 loan, you get long-term, fixed-rate financing at a reasonable interest rate.
-And the best news is that you typically contribute only 10%.
+A 504 loan provides long-term, fixed-rate financing at a reasonable interest rate.
+And the best news is you typically contribute only 10%.
 A 504 loan is for the purchase and use of long-term fixed assets such as land, building, and/or certain equipment.

-Small and medium sized manufacturers may benefit from Industrial Development Bonds which are a low-cost source of financing (bond financing can be as low as 75% of prime).
-In addition, the City and County will discount the packaging fee by 50%, resulting in a substantial up-front savings.
+Small- and medium-size manufacturers may benefit from Industrial Development Bonds, a low-cost source of financing.
+(Bond financing can be as low as 75% of prime.)
+The City and County will also discount the packaging fee by 50%, resulting in substantial up-front savings.
 Enterprise Zone projects receive first priority.

 California Communities (IDBs)